 Each Battalion had a specific objective on the third day of the attack:

-2nd Battalion was to attack strongpoint #34 coordinates 157195 from the southeast
+- 2nd Battalion was to attack strongpoint #34 at coordinates 157195 from the southeast

-1st Battalion was in Regimental Reserve and thus followed the leading battalions.
+- 1st Battalion was in the Regimental Reserve and thus followed the leading battalion.

 Then things got worst!
 As the troops were not far away from Cherbourg, the 3rd Battalion tried three times to seize the high ground outside of Fort du Roule, constant machine gun, and artillery fire made the action impossible.

-At 2300 hours Major Hillier went toward the 2nd Battalion's Commander telling him how the attack was to take place.
+At 1100pm Major Hillier went toward the 2nd Battalion's commander telling him how the attack was to take place.

-2nd Battalion will advance to the North to point N°46 at 0830 hours, just after an air bombardment scheduled at 0800 hours.
+2nd Battalion will advance to the north to point N°46 at 0830am, just after an air bombardment scheduled at 0800am.
 Once the men reached point N°46, they will have to advance to the ridge and take Fort du Roule.
-The Battalion will be assisted by the 3rd Battalion by firing from its ground positions.
-The 1st Battalion will follow the 2nd Battalion on the right rear.
+The battalion will be assisted by the 3rd Battalion by firing from its ground positions.
+The 1st Battalion will follow the 2nd on the right rear.

 “F” Company captured the lower position of the fort finding a motor pool and a large amount of enemy material, then started to walk toward Fort du Roule.
 In the meantime, “E” Company in conjunction with “F” Company was ordered to attack Fort du Roule.

-At 1145 hours, a German came out from his dug in emplacement in the fort waving a white flag, making possible the capture of around 105 prisoners of war in the lower part of the fort.
+At 1145am, a German came out from his dug-in emplacement waving a white flag, making possible the capture of around one-hundred and five prisoners of war in the lower part of the fort (watch the video below).
 Men were frustrated, despite the taking of hundreds prisoners they were not able to continue their attack due to the heavy fire from higher machine gun nests and from the valley.
 As enemy fire was also coming from the valley, the 3rd Battalion received the order to silenced all German positions which could prevent the 2nd Battalion to seize Fort du Roule.

 "After working their way through the barbwire obstructions, one of the platoons from Co.
 E became pinned down by one of the machine-gun bunkers.
 Corporal John Kelly volunteered to attack it with a pole charge.
 He approached the bunker under heavy fire, but the charge failed to silence the bunker, which was protected with a steel plate in the embrasure.
 He returned for a second charge, which damaged the machine-gun barrels of the embrasure.
 He returned for a third charge, which did enough damage to make the bunker vulnerable to grenade attack.
 After hurling grenades inside, the surviving German crew surrendered".

-Written by Pierre Fallet, WWII Trainee of Normandy American Heroes
+Written by Pierre Fallet - Normandy American Heroes